 He claims to be unnerved by firing bullets in a missile silo but nonetheless defeats the cook.
 And he hates flying yet flies everywhere, jettisons into the sea and, finally, sleeps like a baby on the flight home … despite his fear of turbulence.

 Ryan’s learned expertise gives him an advantage over arrogant military leaders.
-Yet his superpower isn’t book smarts (and can’t be taught, stolen or superseded as a result) but empathy and gut instinct.
+Yet his superpower isn’t book smarts, but empathy and gut instinct – and that can’t be taught, stolen or superseded.

 Intelligence gives him a connection to the Russian captain, but instinct tells him when to take action … just like Ramius when evading missiles.